Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/booking-management/cancel/what-is-cancel-mutation.md

 ### Is it possible to retrieve the cancellation costs without canceling the option?🔎
 If the Seller provides cancel policies information, you can access it either through Hotel-X Quote Query or Hotel-X Booking Query.

+### Can Travelgate remove cancellation fees from a booking after it has been canceled, in cases where hotels waive these fees?
+As cancellation policies are returned by the Supplier via the integration, it is not possible to remove cancellation fees from a booking that already includes them.

 ### In a reservation for 2 rooms, if two rooms have the same cancellation policy, should the cancellation penalties be summed up in the node for the option?
 Yes, an option is a combination of rooms.
 Cancelling the option implies the cancellation of all rooms, and therefore, the charges for all the rooms are incurred.